John Allwright Fellowship

 What are the visa requirements for the scholarship?

-Awardees need to have a Student visa (subclass 500) to travel to and study in Australia.
-Awardees who hold dual citizenship must apply for their visa and travel to Australia using the passport of the eligible country for which they have received their JAF Scholarship.
+Awardees must obtain a Student visa (subclass 500) to study in Australia.
+Those with dual citizenship should apply for their visa using the passport of the country for which they received the JAF Scholarship.
+They must meet the Department of Home Affairs’ requirements and demonstrate genuine temporary stay intentions.

-Awardees must ensure they have a valid passport and visa for the whole time that they are on-scholarship.
+TIP: Awardees must maintain a valid passport and visa throughout the scholarship period.

-How long to visa applications take to process?
+How long do visa applications take to process?

-The Department of Home Affairs (DFAT) advises that in some circumstances applications may take up to three months.
-ACIAR will provide you with further visa advice once an offer has been made.
+The Department of Home Affairs (DHA) advises that in some circumstances applications may take up to three months.

 Can I bring my family with me to Australia?